 What does without a website mean?

-Ecwid creates a free starter site when you sign up.
-Later you can buy a domain name and connect it to the starter site.
+Ecwid creates a free Instant site when you sign up.
+Later you can buy a domain name and connect it to the Instant site.
 It saves money and time.

 New businesses have different goals and different budgets, but creating an online store can be cheaper than visiting Starbucks once a week.
 Whatever your budget, start a small business with an online presence on Ecwid, because it is a much cheaper, less risky alternative to opening a retail or physical location.